modular/modular/KGEN/docs/public/programming-manual.md

 ### Non-movable and non-copyable types

-If we take a step up the ladder of sophistication, we’ll get to types that can be instantiated, but once they are pinned to an address in memory and cannot be implicitly moved or copied.
-This can be useful to implement types like atomic operations (e.g., `std::atomic` in C++) or other types where the memory address of the value is its identity and critical to its purpose:
+If we take a step up the ladder of sophistication, we’ll get to types that can be instantiated, but once they are pinned to an address in memory, they cannot be implicitly moved or copied.
+This can be useful to implement types like atomic operations (such as `std::atomic` in C++) or other types where the memory address of the value is its identity and is critical to its purpose:

 ```mojo
 struct Atomic: